- Windows 10 users reported a boot issue that takes them directly to the BIOS menu.

 - Turn Off your PC and unplug all cords.
 Hold the Power button for a minute to discharge it.
 Plug in everything and check for the resolution.

 2. Disable Fast Boot and set your system drive as the primary option

 - Access the BIOS utility.

-- Go to Advanced settings > choose the Boot settings.
+- Go to Advanced settings, and choose the Boot settings.

-- Disable Fast Boot > Save changes and restart the computer.
+- Disable Fast Boot, save changes and restart your PC.